-- To install a microphone, connect your microphone to the Mic in jack on the back panel or the Line out/Mic in jack on the front panel.
-Then manually configures the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
-If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on page 73.
+- To install a microphone, connect your microphone to the Mic in jack and manually configure the jack for microphone functionality. - Audio signals will be present on both of the front and back panel audio connections simultaneously.
+If you want to mute the back panel audio (only supported when using an HD front panel audio module), refer to instructions on page 77.